mathisdt/webuntis-fetcher/README.md

      and is called only once per run - the result is used to result teacher names to their full names because sometimes the "names" in Webuntis are only abbreviations.
      For an example, see `kks_kannover_teachers` in the code.
+   - `statistics_file` can optionally point to a writable location of a XLSX file.
+Is does not have to exist yet but it will be created if given.
+The content of this file will be preserved over the weeks, and new data will be appended on the first sheet.
+The overall statistics on the second sheet will be updated accordingly.
 3. Make sure that at least Python 3.9 and the necessary libraries are installed (e.g. by executing `pip3 install -r requirements.txt`).
 You can also set up a [venv](https://docs.python.org/3/library/venv.html) and install the requirements